JThilinaDK123/ml-model-deployment-azure-version03/README.md

-# Deploy LSTN Model in Azure
+# Deploy LSTM Model in Azure

 In this project, I will build and deploy a LSTM model using the crude oil price dataset to forecast crude oil price for a given time window.